shanepadgett/react-training/Arrays.md

 #### Greater than

-Replace `/*your code here*/` with an anonymous function that returns only number greater than 50.
+Replace `/*your code here*/` with an anonymous function that returns only numbers greater than 50.

 ```jsx
 import React from 'react'